yigi/yigi.github.io/machineLearning.md

 ## Supervised & Unsupervised

 <img align="" width="700" height="300" src="https://miro.medium.com/max/700/1*ASYpFfDh7XnreU-ygqXonw.png">
-Supervised learning -> is typically done in the context of classification, when we want to map input to output labels, or regression, when we want to map input to a continuous output.
+Supervised learning -> is typically done in the context of classification, when we want to map input to output labels, or regression, when we want to map input to a continuous output. ~predict the answer for new, unknown values.~

 Unsupervised -> In all of these cases, we wish to learn the inherent structure of our data without using explicitly-provided labels.